 It is understood that forms of candle have been used for thousands of years, by many cultures, to light homes and guide people on journeys in the dark.

 Early forms of candle, believed to have been developed by the Ancient Egyptians, were manufactured by soaking the cores of reeds and rushes, such as bulrushes, in melted fat rendered from the remains of animals; these candles differed from today’s candles as they typically had no wick.

-Other cultures that independently developed early forms of candles include; the people of sub-continental India who made wax skimmed from boiling Cinnamon, the Chinese believed to have manufactured candles by forming a wax, made from insects and seeds, around a rice paper core, and the Japanese who made wax from tree nuts.
+Other cultures, that independently developed early forms of candles include; the people of sub-continental India who made wax skimmed from boiling Cinnamon, the Chinese who are believed to have manufactured candles by forming a wax, made from insects and seeds, around a rice paper core, and the Japanese who made wax from tree nuts.
 However, it is generally thought that the Ancient Romans were the first to develop candles with wicks.

 Before the Middle Ages, European cultures continued the tradition of manufacturing candles from fat rendered from cattle and sheep, known as tallow, during the Middle Ages Beeswax was introduced into the manufacture of candles.

 Beeswax candles were initially only used within the Church as they were expensive and became known as Church Candles, a term still used in the candle industry today.
 Beeswax candles had a number of advantages over the tallow candles, primarily; the candles burned much cleaner, without producing smoke, and the candles gave off a sweet smell – tallow candles were known to produce a foul, unpleasant, odour.

 During the Middle Ages candle makers, known as Chandlers, formed two candle making guilds – the wax candle makers and the tallow candle makers.
 As the tallow candle makers were manufacturing candles from rendered animal fat they were closely associated with the butchers and animal skinners.
 As the base material for tallow candles was also the base material for soap, many tallow candle makers also became soapmakers.